 Other popular island destinations for a seafood lunch include Peng Chau, Cheung Chau and Po Toi Island.
 Kids will enjoy looking at all the fish and crabs in the seafood tanks, checking out the dried seafood in the market stalls, and you can combine lunch with a play on the beach (although beaches can be of varying cleanliness!)

-My kids particularly love the char siu bao (barbecue pork buns) particularly, and shrimp dumplings, spring rolls and egg tarts are also a hit.
+My kids particularly love the char siu bao (barbecue pork buns) and the xiao long bao (Shanghai pork dumplings), while the shrimp dumplings, spring rolls and egg tarts are also a hit.

 Read our guide to the Best Restaurants in Hong Kong for Dim Sum here.